-Over time, National Gypsum became one of the biggest producers of construction wallboard.
+- Over time, National Gypsum became one of the biggest producers of construction wallboard.
 The company expanded its product line into acoustic tiles, rock wool, plaster, adhesives, siding, plastic panels, stucco, texture paint, cement, and fireproof products.
-Many of these products contained asbestos.
+Many of these products contained asbestos through the 1980s.

 Gypsum is a natural mineral that continues to be used as the main component in Gold Bond and other brands of wallboard.
-Gypsum itself is harmless; however, for many years, Gold Bond wallboard also contained some percentage of asbestos.
+Gypsum itself is harmless.
+However, for many years, Gold Bond wallboard also contained asbestos.

 Before its dangers were fully understood, asbestos was commonly used in construction materials to add strength, insulation, and fireproofing.